 Partitionally ordered messages

-In each partition, messages are stored in the order that they are sent.
+In a partition, messages are stored based on the order in which they are sent, and therefore are ordered.

-To improve availability, Message Queue for Apache Kafka does not guarantee the absolute order of messages in a single partition by default.
-A small number of messages can become out of order due to an upgrade or a failover.
-If a partition fails, messages in that partition are moved to other partitions.
+By default, to improve the availability, Message Queue for Apache Kafka does not guarantee the absolute order of messages in a single partition.
+A small number of messages become out of order during upgrade or downtime due to failovers, and then the messages in a failed partition are moved to other partitions.

-For Message Queue for Apache Kafka Professional Edition instances using subscription billing, if your business requires messages to be strictly ordered in a partition, select Partitionally Ordered Message as the message type when you create a topic.
+For subscription Message Queue for Apache Kafka instances of the Professional Edition, if your business requires messages to be strictly ordered in a partition, you must select Partitionally Ordered Message for Message Type when you create a topic.